 Westwolds (Rye grass)

 *Savings could be made from FSS.
 All prices are a rough guide and not actual quotes.
 Please call crop advisors for actual prices.
 Prices will often vary on quantity ordered.
-The mixed cover crops are suggested EFA cover crops and a guide price only.
 Where straights are suggested, this is as a single species only, seed rates and costs can be reduced if grown in mixtures.

 Crotty, F.V., & Stoate, C. (2019).
 The legacy of cover crops on the soil habitat and ecosystem services in a heavy clay, minimum tillage rotation.
 Food and Energy Security, 8